Louisette Ighilahriz

 Louisette Ighilahriz (born 22 August 1936) is an Algerian writer, former Conseil de la Nation member, and a former member of the Front de Libération Nationale (FLN) who came to widespread attention in 2000 with her story of captivity by the French from 1957 to 1962, becoming, in the words of the American journalist Adam Shatz, "a catalyst of a debate about the legacy of the French-Algerian war".

 Childhood and early life

-Ighilahriz was born in Oujda to a Berber family and her family moved to Algiers in 1948.
-Though she was born in Morocco, the Ighilahriz family originated from the Kabylie region of Algeria, whose Berber tribes had been some of the fiercest opponents of French rule in Algeria.
-Ighilahriz "describes herself as coming from a whole family of nationalists," calling her mother "illiterate but hyperpoliticised" and saying that her maternal grandfather clandestinely manufactured guns for "revolutionaries."
-When hearing about the beginning of the Algerian War on 1 November 1954, her father, who worked as a baker, told her: "It is the end of the humiliation".
+Louisette Ighilahriz was born in Oujda, then part of the French Protectorate in Morocco, to a Berber family originally from the Kabylie region in northeastern Algeria.
+The Ighilahriz family relocated to Algiers in 1948.
+Although born outside Algeria, Ighilahriz maintained strong cultural and political ties to her ancestral homeland.
+Kabyle communities were historically among the most active opponents of French colonial rule in Algeria.

+She later described her background as deeply nationalist, referring to her mother as "illiterate but hyperpoliticised" and stating that her maternal grandfather clandestinely manufactured firearms for Algerian resistance fighters.
+According to Ighilahriz, when news of the outbreak of the Algerian War reached them on 1 November 1954, her father, a baker by profession, remarked: "It is the end of the humiliation."